russcd/systematic_error_workflow_example/README.md

-# systematic_error_workflow_example
+# systematic error workflow example

-Here we provide files and commands necessary to reproduce the analyses described in XXX.
+Here we provide files and commands necessary to reproduce the analyses described in virologival post when live.

 ## commands